swaptacular/swpt_accounts/protocol.rst

      ``negligible_amount`` will be lost if the account is removed from server's database.

+   * It is very unlikely that the account will be "resurrected" by a pending incoming transfer.

    If those condition are *not met*, accounts SHOULD NOT be removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to